 Although there are “model” (standard default) articles of association prescribed by the Companies Act, there is no such model in respect of a shareholders’ agreement.

 What are the main reasons to put in place a shareholders’ agreement?

-The main reason for putting a shareholders’ agreement in place, is to protect the shareholders and the company.
-For example, if you don’t have an agreement in place, the majority shareholders are able to make important decisions which are not necessarily in the best interest of minority shareholders.
+The main reason for putting a shareholders’ agreement in place is to protect the shareholders and the company.
+For example, if you don’t have an agreement in place, the majority shareholders are able to make important decisions that are not necessarily in the best interest of minority shareholders.
 Decisions that should include everyone might be about the appointment/removal of directors, issuing of new shares, etc.

-Another advantage of having the agreement, is the flexibility it offers in comparison to the basic constitution, as no standard form exists for shareholders’ agreements.
+Another advantage of having the agreement is the flexibility that it offers in comparison to the basic constitution, as no standard form exists for shareholders’ agreement.
 Furthermore, because it is a private document, commercially sensitive information can be included.

 How do you implement a shareholders’ agreement and when is the best time to do so?

 The ideal time to put a shareholders’ agreement in place is when you start the company.
 Fallouts between shareholders can happen – but if the agreement is implemented from the start, disputes are limited by the rules already agreed.